 Or perhaps something else entirely.

-It allows us, and our users, to withstand the test of the markets, wherever the buyer experience decides to go next.
+Shoppingfeed was built for agility.
+It allows us, and our users, to withstand the test of the markets, no matter how shopping behaviors change over time.